-April 18, 2018
+April 23, 2018

 An updated Restoration Allocation was issued on March 29, 2018.
 In lieu of a full recommendation from the Restoration Administrator (RA), a provisional schedule was provided for the month of April.
-The RA has called for releases of 350 cfs from Friant Dam, and maximum releases downstream of Sack Dam in consideration of seepage constraints.
-This Flow Bench Evaluation analyzes current seepage thresholds and constraints to indicate a potential flow target below Sack Dam.
+The RA has called for releases from Friant Dam to achieve a target at Gravelly Ford of 205 cfs, and maximum releases downstream of Sack Dam in consideration of seepage constraints and the Mendota Pool Inflow Credit.
+This Flow Bench Evaluation analyzes current seepage thresholds and constraints to indicate a potential flow target below Sack Dam; it is an update of the Flow Bench Evaluation published on April 18, 2018 based on more recent monitoring.

-As of April 18, 2018:
+As of April 23, 2018:

 - 1. Channel conveyance: Flow rates are below known conveyance thresholds. - 2.
 Operations Conference Call: An operations call was held on April 18, 2018.
 The operational constraint of MW-14-208 was discussed on the call.
 Millerton also declared uncontrolled season on April 10, 2018 with flows being routed through canals to avoid spilling or river flood releases. - 3.
 Seepage Hotline Calls: The seepage hotline has received no calls regarding Restoration Flows in Water Year 2018. - 4.
 Real-time wells: All telemetered groundwater monitoring well levels are below Seepage Management Plan (SMP) thresholds. - 5.
 Priority wells: Weekly groundwater measurements in priority wells real-time and manually measured indicate that all wells are below well thresholds with the exception of MW-14-208.
 The elevated water level in this well is attributed to recent gravity irrigation of the adjacent field. - 6.
-Flow Stabilization: Flows in the system have been stable with a constant release of 350 cfs from Friant Dam; however, flow changes are still subject to occur downstream due to operations at Mendota Pool and Sack Dam. - 7.
-Projected Groundwater Level Changes: This analysis is based on the current Sack Dam target of 130 cfs, and the most recent field conditions at the constraining well, MW-14-208.
+Flow Stabilization: Flows in the system have been relatively stable; releases from Friant Dam have increased from 350 cfs to 380 cfs to maintain the Gravelly Ford target of 205 cfs.
+Flow changes are still subject to occur downstream due to operations at Mendota Pool and Sack Dam. - 7.
+Projected Groundwater Level Changes: This analysis is based on the most recent field conditions at the constraining well, MW-14-208.
 To increase releases past Sack Dam, Restoration Flows from Mendota Pool will also increase.
 This will result in minor groundwater level increase in Reach 3.
-Below Sack Dam, the groundwater level is projected to increase within the current field clearance of 0.38 ft.
+Below Sack Dam, the groundwater level is projected to increase within the current field clearance of 1.1 ft.
 All groundwater well levels are still projected to be below threshold by the Observed Groundwater Level Method or by the Drainage Method (Appendix J of the SMP).
 The Observed Groundwater Level Method conservatively applies the change in stage observed in the river to the groundwater elevation.
-The Drainage Method accounts for sufficient drainage from the well to the river channel. - 8.
-Levees: LSJLD has not expressed concerns about this flow increase. - 9.
+The Drainage Method accounts for sufficient drainage from the well to the river channel.

+- 8. Levees: LSJLD has not expressed concerns about this flow increase. - 9.
 Water Districts: The SJRECWA has not identified any operational concerns.